gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

-\indent Comparing the pirate-plots and the estimated difference in the sample means suggests that the observed difference was larger than what we got when we did a single permutation \index{permutation}.
-Conceptually, permuting observations between group labels is consistent with the null hypothesis -- this is a technique to generate results that we might have gotten if the null hypothesis were true since the responses are the same in the two groups if the null is true.
+\indent Comparing the pirate-plots and the estimated difference in the sample means suggests that the observed difference was larger than what we got when we did a single permutation. \index{permutation} Conceptually, permuting observations between group labels is consistent with the null hypothesis -- this is a technique to generate results that we might have gotten if the null hypothesis were true since the responses are the same in the two groups if the null is true.
 We just need to repeat the